About Colin David Reese

 After a great deal more in-depth research, he discovered the strong influence of Commedia dell' Arte in the Bard's work.
 Following from this, he moved to France where he spent two years studying with world-famous Commedia dell' Arte practitioner, Jacques Lecoq.

-With an encyclopaedic knowledge of Shakespeare and his world, techniques learned from Jacques Lecoq, 40 years of stage experience, 10 years teaching workshops, and classical theatre training, Colin David Reese's offers unique performance workshops of the world’s greatest playwright's work.
+With an encyclopaedic knowledge of Shakespeare and his world, techniques learned from Jacques Lecoq, 40 years of stage experience, 10 years teaching workshops, and classical theatre training, Colin David Reese's workshops offer a unique insight into the world’s greatest playwright's work.